-When we take a look at the cables that make up an electrical installation, one of the things that attracts our attention is its wide variety of colors.
+When we take a look at the cables that make up an electrical installation, one of the things that attracts our attention is its wide variety of colours.
 Have you ever wondered why?
-Although at first glance it may seem a purely aesthetic issue, each tone actually indicates a characteristic.
-If you want to know what the colors of the electric cables mean, we recommend that you continue reading, because we will give you all the details.
+Although at first glance it may seem a purely aesthetic issue, each colour actually tells us something about the cable.
+If you want to know what the colours of the electric cables mean, we recommend you continue reading, because we will give you all the details.

-In Visual Led, we have been creating LED screens since 2003, so this aspect is part of our daily work.
-Do you want to learn a little more about this topic?
-If so, we give you all the details below.
+At Visual Led, we have been creating LED screens since 2003, so this aspect is part of our daily work.
+Do you want to learn a little bit more about this topic?
+If so, you can check out all the details below.

 Before summarizing what the colors of the electric cables mean, it is worth remembering what the parts of a cable are.

 - Isolation.
 It is the coating that wraps the electrical conductor to prevent the electric current from circulating outside it and harm the person who is handling the cable.
 It also prevents cables from coming into contact with others and can cause a short circuit.
 The insulations can be made of plastic or elastomeric materials, or paper impregnated with viscous or fluid oil.

 - Driver.
 It is the element that channels or conducts electricity.
 While it may be made of various materials, copper is the most common.
 Aluminum is also used, since, although its conductivity is lower, it is lighter.
 A driver can have a single filament or several.